When Sarah leaves, six months of training leaves with her.

 Each teammate has a title — Bookkeeper, Sales Rep, Founder.
 The same AI employee leans differently for each.
 And rules can target specific roles — the refund policy applies to your Sales Reps but not your Bookkeepers.
 One workspace, the right answer for each person.

 When a chat mentions refunds, lawsuits, hires, contracts, or big dollar amounts, a second AI auto-reviews the answer and flags what's missing.
 You see both side by side.
 No one ships a one-sided AI take to a decision that matters.
-You set the keywords.

 If you give an AI agent the keys to issue refunds, send emails, or change prices, an admin approves in a queue before the action fires.
 Each request is risk-scored and saved to the activity log.
 AI does the work; humans keep the authority.